Cyclic redundancy check: Standards and common use

-Polynomial representations of cyclic redundancy checks
+Polynomial representations

 The table below lists only the polynomials of the various algorithms in use.
 Variations of a particular protocol can impose pre-inversion, post-inversion and reversed bit ordering as described above.
-For example, the CRC32 used in Gzip and Bzip2 use the same polynomial, but Gzip employs reversed bit ordering, while Bzip2 does not.
+For example, the CRC-32 used in Gzip and Bzip2 use the same polynomial, but Gzip employs reversed bit ordering, while Bzip2 does not.

 Note that even parity polynomials in GF(2) with degree greater than 1 are never primitive.
 Even parity polynomial marked as primitive in this table represent a primitive polynomial multiplied by $\left(x+1\right)$.
 The most significant bit of a polynomial is always 1, and is not shown in the hex representations.